heyjva/support/src/voice-pe/getting-started/connect-device-to-wifi.md

 {% stepContent %}

    1. When prompted, press the center button on Home Assistant Voice.
-      - {% stepInfo "This is to confirm that you are the one trying to connect the device." %}
+      - {% stepInfo %}This is to confirm that you are the one trying to connect the device.{% endstepInfo %}
       - **Troubleshooting**: If you now see a message “Failed to connect”, continue with the [Troubleshooting steps](/hc/en-us/articles/25800488193949).
       - Success!
 Your device is now connected to your Wi-Fi.
 Close.